bhstark2/latency/report.md

 not this has any unconscious bias impact on teachers who have students on both low latency and high latency network connections.

-Low glass-to-glass delay for audio and video, are critical for a good user experience on a voice or video conference.
+Low glass-to-glass delay for audio and video is critical for a good user experience on a voice or video conference.
 There are several things that contribute to this latency:

 * Capture buffer: the audio needs to be recorded by the hardware of the computer and passed as a chunk of information to the program.

-* Noise supression: TODO include echo cancelation
+* Noise supression: Removal of background noise and/or removal of local echo created by audoi being played out.

 * Encodings: audio and video are grouped and compressed so that it can be sent over the network, but this requires waiting for an appropriate